jadianes/yhat-client/README.md

 yhat-client
 ===========

-A java client for yhat models
+A java client for yhat models..

 ### Usage